-There's always time to work safe when excavating and trenching.
+There's always time for safe trenching preparation.

 It's very important to take the time to prepare for safe trenching.
 Excavation and trenching work is inherently dangerous.
 Cave-ins, struck-by injuries, slips, trips and falls can occur without warning.
 Injuries to the worker can be fatal if the correct steps are not taken to minimize the risk.
 See the PEI Occupational Health and Safety Act General Regulations Section 12, Excavation, Trenching and Construction for specific safety requirements.